obistos/angular-17-countries/README.md

 # Countries

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.
-The UI elements were built in Angular Material and Bootstrap v5
+* The UI elements were built in Angular Material and Bootstrap v5

+## Background
+This project was built as an assessment to illustrate the use of Angular 17 with the Standalone Components architecture.

 ## Pre-requisite